TRAM: Global Trajectory and Motion of 3D Humans from in-the-wild Videos: Introduction

 We propose Video Transformer for Human Motion (VIMO), that builds on top of the large pre-trained HMR2.0~\cite{hmr2}.
 VIMO adds two temporal transformers, one to propagate temporal information in the image domain, and the other to propagate information in the motion domain.
 We keep the ViT-Huge backbone frozen to preserve the learned representations, and finetune the two transformers and the original transformer decoder on videos.
 Without bells and whistles, this fully ``transformerized'' design achieves state-of-the-art reconstruction accuracy.

-By robustifying and metrifying the camera estimation, and reconstructing accurate human body motion in the camera frame, our two-stage approach recovers the global trajectory and motion (TRAM) of 3D humans from videos, with a 60\% error reduction in global motion estimation from the best published result.
+Our method takes a scene-centric point of view in estimating human movements, versus recent methods with a human-centric point of view using motion priors.
+By solely using the scene background to estimate metric scale camera motion, and always reconstructing humans in the camera frame, our two-stage approach recovers the global trajectory and motion (TRAM) of 3D humans from videos, with a large error reduction in global trajectory from the best published results.

-\textbf{Contributions.} (i) We propose a general method TRAM, that recovers human trajectory and motion from in-the-wild videos with a large improvement over prior works. (ii) We demonstrate that the human trajectory can be inferred from SLAM, and provide technical solutions to make monocular SLAM robust and metric-scale in the presence of dynamic humans. (iii) We propose the video transformer model VIMO that builds on top of a large pre-trained image-based model, and demonstrate that this scalable design achieves state-of-the-art reconstruction performance.
+\textbf{Contributions.} (i) We propose a general method TRAM, that recovers human trajectory and motion from in-the-wild videos with a large improvement over prior works. (ii) We demonstrate that the human trajectory can be inferred from SLAM, and provide technical solutions to make monocular SLAM robust and metric-scale in the presence of dynamic humans. (iii) We propose the video transformer model VIMO that builds on top of a large pre-trained image-based model, and demonstrate that this scalable design achieves state-of-the-art pose and shape reconstruction.